 Artist Statement/Ruth Hamill

 I work intuitively, finding my way through by doing, making mistakes and following where they go.
-Working both on canvas and on paper, I embrace the liminal, the waiting and not knowing, the time between what was and whatever is next.
+Working both on canvas and on paper, I embrace the waiting and not knowing, the time between what was and whatever is next.
 In my work, water is a symbol of the liminal nature of life.
 A wave is gone by the time our eyes send the image to our brain.
 It is so dynamic, deep down and on the surface, that any static depiction of it is pure fiction.

 In my studio practice, I alternate between the hot/messy/smelly/standing/physical/uncontrolled encaustic work and the cooler/cleaner/odorless/sedentary/still/controlled work on paper.
 The meticulous nib and ink mark making, gouache and watercolor painting, and relief printing of my work on paper are a welcome counter balance to encaustic, an ancient medium that involves heat and pigment-embedded wax.

 Regardless of medium, I develop work that relies on an open take and experimentation with traditional materials and an exploration of transience in contemporary life.